oneapi-src/level-zero-tests/BUILD.md

 `REQUIRE_OPENCL_BENCHMARKS` cmake flag to `YES`.

 [Google Test](https://github.com/google/googletest) is used by all tests in this repo for handling test case generation and result analysis.
 Google Test is included as a submodule at `third_party/googletest`.
-You can provide a path to your own version with the `GTEST_ROOT` cmake flag.

 ## Building